On this day ….

 On July 21, 1998, ace British mandolin player Andy Townend passed away in the Kent and Sussex Hospital, Tunbridge Wells, Kent, England, after a short illness.
 He was aged 46.

 Born on January 12, 1952, he was a proficient mandolin player by the age of 11, learning to play on a classical ‘potato-bug’ round-back mandolin.
 He then played a Hoyer until, in readiness for the 1st Cambridge Folk Festival in1965, Bill Clifton brought him a Gibson mandolin, which he always played after that.

-He was described by Bill Clifton as the best mandolin player in Europe and his playing was recognised and respected by no less a figure than Bill Monroe, with whom Townend first played on stage in the USA in 1967.
+He was described by Bill Clifton as the best mandolin player in Europe, and his playing was recognized and respected by no less a figure than Bill Monroe, with whom Townend first played on stage in the USA in 1967.

 He also toured with Ralph Stanley for whom he played bass mainly; he did play mandolin on one tune and Stanley made him rehearse the break a lot of times before he got to play it on stage!

 During that summer of 1967 Townend played sets with the Country Gentlemen and the Osborne Brothers.